eegli/pampa.place/README.md

 _\*For up-to-date pricing, [check here.](https://developers.google.com/maps/documentation/javascript/usage-and-billing)_

-There are three modes: _Friends and family_, _My key myself and I_ and _Dev_.

-- Friends and family: You provide the API key and they only need a password to play.
-- My key myself and I: Check out other people's places and bring your own key.
+# Game Modes

+When you first enter [pampa.place](https://pampa.place/), you will end up on a login screen.
+There are three play modes:

+- **Friends and family**: You host your own server and provide a Google Maps API key.
+You may also set a password for your friends and family so they can use your API key.
+- **My key myself and I**: You don't need to host a game but you sure have created a Google Maps API key for yourself.
+Enter this key to play on anyone's server.
-- Dev: Google Maps loads without key.
-This is good for development and testing and will not eat any quota.
+- **Preview**: In preview mode, Google Maps loads without API key.
+This is enough for taking a first look as well as development.
+This mode will not eat any quota.

+# Custom maps

 The game comes preloaded with two regions:

 - Switzerland and its cantons
 - The USA and its states

-Custom maps can be added easily!
+Custom maps can be added easily:

-# Custom maps

 👉 [I just want to play and add new maps dynamically](https://pampa.place/about#how-to-customize)